-12. Individual health care/management plan
+12 Individual health care/management plan

-- 12.1.
-These plans enable the academy to identify the level of support that is needed within the academy and will list any reasonable adjustments that need to be made. - 12.2.
-Those who may need to contribute to the plan are: - 12.2.1.
-The parent/carer. - 12.2.2.
-The child (if sufficiently mature). - 12.2.3.
-Educational Welfare Officer. - 12.2.4.
-Staff who have agreed to administer medication or be trained in emergency procedures. - 12.2.5.
-The academy SENCO. - 12.2.6.
-The school nurse service, the child's GP or other health care professionals. - 12.2.7.
-Individual health care/management plans should be monitored regularly and reviewed annually. - 12.3.
-Each individual health care/management plan addresses support when students who have been off school for a prolonged period of time are supported back to full time education. - 12.4.
-Where a child has an EHC plan, the individual health care/management plan is linked to this and reviewed at each SEND parental meeting.
-In the absence of an EHC, the individual health care/management plan will be reviewed at least once a year by the Head of Year/SENCO/Premises Manager.
+- 12.5 These plans enable the academy to identify the level of support that is needed within the academy and will list any reasonable adjustments that need to be made so the academy effectively supports students with a medical condition. - 12.6 Those who may need to contribute to the plan are: - 12.6.1 The parent/carer. - 12.6.2 The child (if sufficiently mature). - 12.6.3 Educational Welfare Officer. - 12.6.4 Staff who have agreed to administer medication or be trained in emergency procedures. - 12.6.5 The academy SENCO. - 12.6.6 The school nurse service, the child's GP or other health care professionals. - 12.6.7 Individual health care/management plans should be monitored regularly and reviewed annually. - 12.7 Each individual health care/management plan addresses support required by a student with a medical condition.
+It should specify what needs to be done, when, and by whom.
+The level of detail in each plan will depend on the complexity of the student's health need(s) and the level of support required. - 12.8 The individual health care / management plan should consider the following: - the medical condition, its triggers, signs, symptoms and treatments; - the student's resulting needs, including medication (dose, side effects and storage) and other treatments, time, facilities, equipment, testing, access to food and drink where this is used to manage their condition, dietary requirements and environmental issues, e.g. crowded corridors, travel time between lessons; - specific support for the student's educational, social and emotional needs for example, how absences will be managed, requirements for extra time to complete exams, use of rest periods or additional support in catching up with lessons, counselling sessions; - the level of support needed (some students will be able to take responsibility for their own health needs) including in emergencies.
+If a student is self-managing their medication, this should be clearly stated with appropriate arrangements for monitoring; - who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support for the student's medical condition from a healthcare professional; and cover arrangements for when they are unavailable;